Awards and Scholarships

 For excellence in Philosophy and Religious Studies

 This award was established to recognize the student who has demonstrated outstanding work in either Philosophy or Religious Studies.
 The purpose of the award is to encourage students to strive for excellence in, and to contribute to, the fields of philosophy and religious studies and carries with it a $200 check.
+Dr. Frothingham is an emeritus faculty member in Philosophy.

 F. Brent Knutson Memorial Award